braycarlson/senna/README.md

 # senna
-A tool to automate League of Legends
+A companion app for League of Legends

 ![senna home view](docs/senna.png)